MSFaizi/first-demo/README.md

 - rpm --import https://pkg.jenkins.io/redhat-stable/jenkins.io.key
 - yum install jenkins -y
 - systemctl start jenkins
+- systemctl enable jenkins \
+Note: Go to AWS console and copy public IP address of jenkins-server and paste in browser with :8080 port.
+It will ask for Administrator password.
+Copy path
+- cat [paste copied path] \
+Note: Password will be displayed on screen, copy and paste in jenkins browser Administrator password field and continue. \
+Click on Install suggested plugins
+- yum install git -y

 Ste-5: ansible server
 - amazon-linux-extras install epel -y [epel provide easy access to install commonly used pakages on centos]